Kash’s Corner: How a Porous Border Facilitates Narcoterrorism

 I don't know.

-Um all these questions they have not answered.
+All these questions they have not answered.

-That's the largest priority we have in Afghanistan yesterday, 15 years ago or today.
+That's the largest priority we have in Afghanistan, yesterday, 15 years ago, or today.

-Um will always leave some security posture there in the region.
+We'll always leave some security posture there in the region.

-Um that's always going to remain.
+That's always going to remain.

-We don't need that to be the day that people highlight or politicize further uh the removal from Afghanistan.
+We don't need that to be the day that people highlight or politicize further the removal from Afghanistan.

 That should just be a date when it happens, an arbitrary date that doesn't coincide with 9-11.

-So in this vein, we actually passed Memorial Day recently, as you well know, um, and you know, at the Epoch Times, we've decided to kind of take this whole month as an opportunity to highlight, you know, various heroes and society first responders, law enforcement, you know, people that are kind of day after day going out putting putting everything on the line, of course, in the medical profession under COVID.
+And, you know, at the epoch times, we've decided to kind of take this whole month as an opportunity to highlight various heroes in society, first responders, law enforcement, people that are kind of day after day going out, putting everything on the line, of course, in the medical profession under COVID.

-Well, look, I mean, I was very fortunate to to lead the Defense Department for President Trump for a period of time as its chief of staff, and it's the largest organization in the world, three million individuals, civilian or uniform, um, decide to go at it every day and defend this nation.
+Well, look, I mean, I was very fortunate to lead the Defense Department for President Trump for a period of time as its chief of staff.